St. Paul's Lutheran Evangelical Church

 LCMS International Mission has launched a new podcast, 5 Minutes with a Missionary, found at kfuo.org.
 It’s a window into missionary life.
 Listen as our missionaries talk about their experiences, savor the uniqueness of the places in which God has called them to serve — while finding common ground with your own role and service.
 Each episode features an unfiltered take on life abroad for the sake of the Gospel It’s personal.
 It’s real.
 And it’s always an adventure.
 This week: Benjamin Helge (Czech Republic) talks about the hunt for a new home.
 Previous episodes came from Ethiopia, Puerto Rico, Taiwan, Germany, & Cambodia.

-the Bible study class which draws from the news headlines those events, ideas, and situations which affect our faith, will continue during the summer months on Tuesdays beginning at 9:30 am.
+the Bible study class which draws from the news headlines those events, ideas, and situations which affect our faith, will continue this fall.
 Coffee is always served & conversation, personal opinion, Christian doctrine & faithful practice are welcome.
 Come and enjoy the rapport of CCE!
+Every Tuesday morning at 9:30 am.

 Women’s Bible Study: